Parameterized Complexity of Streaming Diameter and Connectivity Problems: Lower Bounds for Diameter

 \section{Lower Bounds for Diameter}

 We work with reductions from \textsc{Disj}$_n$, and we construct graphs where Alice controls some of the edges, and Bob controls some of the edges, depending on their respective input of the \textsc{Disj}$_n$ problem, and some parts of the graph are fixed.
 The aim is to create a gap in the diameter of the graph, that is, the answer to \textsc{Disj}$_n$ is YES if and only if the diameter is above or below a certain value.
 The lower bound then follows from Proposition~\ref{prop:DisjReduction}.
 Here $n$ may be the number of vertices in the graph construction, but may also be different (possibly forming a different lower bound).
 Our lower bounds hold for connected graphs.
+An overview of all hardness results for \textsc{Diameter} is given in Table~\ref{table:DisjDiameterAL}.

 We start by proving simple lower bounds for the VA model when our problem is parameterized by the vertex cover number, and when our problem is parameterized by the distance to $\ell$ cliques.
 This shows that we actually need the AL model to achieve the upper bounds in Section~\ref{sec:upperboundsdiameter}.
 The constructions are illustrated in Figure~\ref{fig:SimpleVA} and Figure~\ref{fig:CliqueVA}.
 Generally, $a$-vertices ($b$-vertices) and their incident edges are controlled by Alice (Bob).
-To give an idea of the reduction technique, we describe how a VA stream is constructed by Alice and Bob, in the construction of Figure~\ref{fig:SimpleVA}.
-First, Alice reveals the middle vertices including the vertex $c$ and the fixed edges, then reveals the vertex $a$ with the edges dependent on her input.
-Then the memory state of the algorithm is given to Bob who can reveal his vertex $b$ with the edges dependent on his input.
-Notice that this is a valid VA stream, and Alice and Bob need no information about the input of the other.